-The Kings had a bit better luck on this night by beating the California Golden Seals 5-3.
-Juha Widling of the Kings scored an insurance late in the third period, which was the final NHL goal scored on Christmas Eve.
+The Kings had better luck on this night by beating the California Golden Seals 5-3.
+Juha Widling of the Kings scored an insurance goal late in the third period; the final NHL goal scored on Christmas Eve.

 Red Wings Love Christmas Day

 If one team was bummed out about not playing on Christmas Day anymore, it had to be the Red Wings.
 On Dec.
 25, 1930, the Detroit Falcons, who became the Red Wings two years later, beat the Maple Leafs 10-1.
 The 10 goals were the most scored by any team on Christmas Day.